A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov processes: Methods

 \section{Methods}

 In house developed software was used for all tests and is provided as supplementary material.
-The code was written in Python, making use of the libraries Numpy \cite{numpy} and Scipy \cite{scipy} for vectorisation, random number generation and linear algebra operations.
-Monte Carlo simulations were performed by sampling a number of trajectories built to obey the transition rules of the Markov chain; this was done by generating a random number $r \in [0, 1)$ at each step, and choosing the transition $i \rightarrow j$ for which
+The code was written in Python, making use of the libraries Numpy \cite{numpy} and Scipy \cite{scipy} for vectorisation, Numba \cite{numba} for performance optimisation, random number generation and linear algebra operations.
+Monte Carlo simulations were performed by sampling a number of trajectories built to obey the transition rules of the Markov chain; these used Gillespie's algorithm \cite{gillespie1977} in combination with the transition rate matrix $\mathbf{Q}$, sampling the time interval for each transition from a state $i$ from an exponential distribution by generating a uniformly distributed random number $r \in [0, 1)$ and choosing

-.
-The same time step and therefore transition matrix $\mathbf{P}$ was used for Monte Carlo and Green's function simulations, unless specified otherwise.
-All calculations were ran on a simple laptop with an Intel i7-5500U 2.40 GHz processor and 12 GB RAM.